Sidebar

 “Splice Girls”

-“The professional workshops gave life sciences students a chance to better understand the business side of their discipline, overcome fears, and learn to convey emotions properly to the team.
+“The professional workshops gave life sciences students a chance to better understand the business side of their discipline, overcome fears, and learn to convey emotions to the team properly.
 It was also a unique opportunity to network with experienced mentors who shared valuable advice.
 We recommend participating in such events—they help you step out of your comfort zone, gain new knowledge, and find creative solutions to problems.”

 “Novae Aetatis Biotech”

 Many participants see the hackathon as a beginning.
-Splice Girls announced that they received approval from their lab supervisors to continue developing their idea, while Senso Life plans to further advance their project and hopes to join the “BSV Ventures” accelerator program.
+Splice Girls announced that they received approval from their lab supervisors to continue developing their idea.
+At the same time, Senso Life plans to advance its project further and hopes to join the BSV Ventures accelerator program.

 The future of innovation

-“Biospark” clearly demonstrated how collaboration between science and industry can contribute to solving global challenges.
-Organizers hope that these kinds of biohackathons will become more frequent, sparking innovation and strengthening Lithuania’s life sciences sector.
+Biospark clearly demonstrated how collaboration between science and industry can contribute to solving global challenges.
+Organizers hope these biohackathons will become more frequent, sparking innovation and strengthening Lithuania’s life sciences sector.
 “We all have ideas that we think about but never implement.
 Yet hackathons give us the time, space, and team to tackle targeted problems,” said Dr. Miglė Tomkuvienė, a researcher at the Life Sciences Center.